 Indeed, some drug companies are already making somewhat non-traditional purchases.
 Take Swiss pharmaceutical company Roche’s $1.9bn acquisition of cancer software developer Flatiron Health in February 2018.
 Roche hopes to use Flatiron’s technology to accelerate its own development of new therapies – but will also allow its software to be used by others in the industry.

 More than three-quarters of our respondents said they would either definitely (31%) or likely (48%) pursue partnerships, alliances, and joint ventures (JVs) over the next 12 to 18 months as an alternative to straightforward acquisitions.

 JVs and partnerships can be ideal when one party wants to remain independent but both sides could make gains through close cooperation.
 This is especially true in life sciences, in which the development life cycle demands a diverse range of expertise.
-Alliances also allow buyers to realize value earlier by avoiding some of the most challenging aspects of M&A deals, such as fully integrating infrastructures, cultures, and technology.
+Alliances also allow buyers to realize value earlier by avoiding some of the most challenging aspects of healthcare M&A deals, such as fully integrating infrastructures, cultures, and technology.